Anonymous (Name is hidden due to confidentiality)

 My story is not unique.
 Many people fall in love with an image of a person rather than a real human.
 And still, everyone including me has to discover it in their own way.
 Our minds can be so convincing in keeping us delusional.

-Constellation lasts about 45 minutes.
+Constellation lasted about 45 minutes.
 The rest was about my relationship with my mom, and her relationship with her mom.
 Apparently it all played a role in how successful I was in my own family.
 But I already got the answer I came for.
 I felt like the truth was unveiled in front of me and I immediately connected with it.

 It’s not a happy ending in my family yet.
 Stopping the affair doesn’t automatically means emotional connection with my husband.
 The good thing is that I feel free.
 I didn’t realize fully what a burden I was carrying.